mike9251/SDC/CarND-LaneLines-P1-master/README.md

 *3. Suggest possible improvements*

-One possible way to improve accuracy of lane line detection is to apply extraction masks (white, yellow) to the input image.
+-One possible way to improve accuracy of lane line detection is to apply extraction masks (white, yellow) to the input image - Done.
+This method really helps, detector more accurately finds lines.

-To increase accuracy of curved line detection try to apply some different methods for outlier lane line rejection.
+- To increase accuracy of curved line detection try to apply some different methods for outlier lane line rejection.

-We encourage using images in your writeup to demonstrate how your pipeline works.

-All that said, please be concise!
-We're not looking for you to write a book here: just a brief description.

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.
-Here is a link to a [writeup template file](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).